MystenLabs/walrus-docs/docs/overview/operations-sui.md

 storage** amount for one or more storage epochs.
 At each storage epoch there is a price for storage, and the payment provided becomes part of a **storage fund** for all the storage epochs that span the storage bought.
 There is a maximum number of storage epochs in the future for which storage can be bought (~2 years).
-Storage is a resource that can be split and merged, and transferred.
+Storage is a resource that can be split, merged, and transferred.

 At the end of the storage epoch part of the funds in the **storage fund need to be allocated to storage nodes**.
 The idea here is for storage nodes to perform light audits of each others,